ypriverol/github-paper/REVIEWS.md

    Probably a better way to word ‘web page’, something like ‘public project-related web content’ since many projects are more complex.

+> We agree with the reviewer an in the present version we included a small change:

+> Here, we introduce the main features of GitHub, a popular web-based platform which offers a free and integrated environment for hosting the source code, documentation and project-related web content for open source projects.
+GitHub also offers paid plans for private repositories.

 3. Pg.
 2, Introduction, para 2: small revision suggestion